Telepathetic/Imperfect-Dark/README.md

 ## THE ARENA

 A box strong enough to resist the best robot weapons with room to spare, waterproofed for terrain swapping.
 Dimensions are flexible — let your materials decide.
-Walls should be tall enough to contain debris and short enough for small hands to reach in.
+Walls should be tall enough to contain debris and short enough for anyone to reach in.
 The cover should seal out all light including NIR.

 **Suggested build stack:**